sfstoolbox/theory/d_wfs/index.rst

         \frac{\scalarprod{\x_0-\xs}{\n_{\x_0}}}{|\x_0-\xs|^2}
         \e{\i\wc |\x_0-\xs|}.

-The 2.5D driving functions are given by the time-reversed version of :eq:`time-wfs-point-25d` for a reference point after :cite:`Verheijen1997`, eq.
+The 2.5D driving functions are given by the td-reversed version of :eq:`td-wfs-point-25d` for a reference point after :cite:`Verheijen1997`, eq.
 (A.14) as

 .. math::